Khaing-su-wai/miit_fdp/README.md

 endmodule

-After simplification,we expect the output y to be an OR gate, since the output of the mux can be simplified to y = a + b.
-If we generate the netlist and look at its graphical representation , we get
+Since the output of the mux can be reduced to y = a + b, we anticipate that the output y will be an OR gate after simplification.
+If we create the netlist and examine it in graphical form, we get

 ![Capture3](https://user-images.githubusercontent.com/123365828/214546689-b37b6518-b6d6-4537-aa54-feff3d8efff9.PNG)

-Note: The synthesis tool instead of OR gates infers a nand gate with inverted inputs based on Demorgan's Law.
-It is done to avoid stacked PMOS in CMOS implemantation of OR gate.
+Note: Based on Demorgan's Law, the synthesis tool infers a nand gate with inverted inputs in place of OR gates.
+To prevent stacking PMOS in CMOS implementation of the OR gate, this is done.

 Example 3: opt_check3.v